 ERISA resulted in a quiet revolution in the health insurance industry.
-Heretofore, large firms were usually experience-rated through an insurer.
-This meant, in essence, that a firm was responsible for its own claims experience and paid the insurer to administer the plan.
+Heretofore, large firms were usually experience rated through an insurer.
+This law meant, in essence, that a firm was responsible for its own claims experience and paid the insurer to administer the plan.
 If such a plan was "fully credible," meaning that its premiums were based solely on its own claims experience, the move to self-insurance was a no-brainer.
 The firm bore the same claims risk, but now it could shop for a less costly claims administrator, or it could undertake those activities itself and, in the process, avoid state premium taxes of 2 to 4 percent.
 Moreover, somewhat smaller firms could incur the claims risk over some range of losses and buy stop-loss coverage for big individual claims or for aggregate claims that exceeded some threshold.
-Medium-sized and even small firms could be self-insured.
+Thus, medium-sized and even small firms could be self-insured.
+(The ability of small firms to self-insure became a means for small firms to avoid the community rating of the ACA.
+See chapter 2.)

-These events happened at the same time that mainframe computer processing was rapidly dropping in price.
+These events happened while mainframe computer processing was rapidly dropping in price.
 In the 1960s, large conventional insurers had comparative advantages in both bearing claims risk and in claims processing.
 They lost both in the 1970s.
 ERISA meant that there was potential entry into the risk-bearing segment of the business.

 Efforts to extract more than competitive returns from this segment would lead to the entry of many self-insured employers providing their own coverage.
 The advent of low-cost mainframe computing meant that the claims-processing segment was also competitive.
 If the large insurers attempted to charge more than competitive processing fees, new providers would appear and undercut them.
 Indeed, a new industry emerged-third-party administrators (TPAs) that handled the claims processing of self-insured firms.
 Insurers opened new lines of business as well, such as ASOs (administrative services only).
 Through these lines, they also provided claims-processing services to self-insured firms.
-By 2011, 57 percent of insured workers were in a self-insured plan (KFF HRET 2012).
+By 2016, nearly 58 percent of insured workers were in a self-insured plan (Fronstin 2018).

 Ironically, ERISA also spurred more state insurance regulation.
-Prior to 1974, virtually no state insurance coverage mandates existed (Jensen and Morrisey 1999a).
+Prior to 1974, virtually no state insurance mandates for coverage existed (Jensen and Morrisey 1999).
 However, by the close of 2011, more than 2,200 individual insurance mandates existed (Council for Affordable Health Insurance 2012).
 Providers and concerned citizens often ask the state legislature to require insurance companies operating in the state to include specific coverage.
 They may, for example, demand that in vitro fertilization be covered like other procedures.
 In the period prior to ERISA, proponents of such legislation faced opposition, typically from large employers.
 However, after ERISA, larger employers were unaffected by such laws, and the legislative scale tipped toward the proponents.

-The 1980s, 1990s, 2000s, and 2010s

-Managed Care and Selective Contracting
+The 1980s, 1990s, 2000s, and 2010s: Managed Care and Selective Contracting